 Programs for treating hirsutism were intended to improve hormone balance by increasing estrogen response for relevant receptors while providing phytoprogestins.

-Here are older hirsutism programs: case 1, case 2 and case 3.
-Hirsutism: case 4 is a current hirsutism program, which uses the latest herb schedule in the section above.
-The only difference, is more care and precaution has to be taken for those with hormone imbalances.
+Cases 4 and 5 are current hirsutisms program, which use the latest herb schedule in the section above.
+More care and precaution has to be taken for those with hormone imbalances.

 For those who've had a history of hormonal imbalances, limit sesame to minimal amounts.
-Minimal sesame seed is only required with hops and for the first dose of a phase.
+Minimal sesame seed is only required with hops, for the first dose of a phase, and when there's acne.
 Other times, focus on hip growth, and allow breast growth to be secondary to hip growth.

 Hirsutism cleavage/tubular breasts